agiresearch/IDGenRec/README.md

 # IDGenRec: LLM-RecSys Alignment with Textual ID Learning

+Note: A potential issue has been detected in the current version of the implementation.
+Please wait until we fix the issue before using the code.

 ## Overview
 PyTorch implementation of the paper "IDGenRec: Towards LLM-RecSys Alignment with Textual ID Learning".